 Copying and pasting someone else’s eBay listing will land you in very hot water.
 Stealing little bits and pieces from competitors, on the other hand, is likely to help you crush them.
 In the words of Wilson Mizner, “If you steal from one author it’s plagiarism; if you steal from many it’s research.”

 Look at your competitors’ listings, especially the titles.
 See if the listings that are outselling yours are using keywords you haven’t bothered with.
 It may well be that people are searching for things that you haven’t thought to mention.
-Just don't bother with synonyms, as using multiple synonyms doesn't help.
+Just don't use synonyms, as not only do they not help, they're actually forbidden when creating eBay catalog listing titles.

 Some of the keyword phrases these sellers are using include brand names, details like "dark brown finish," and broad terms like "living room furniture."